top of page

 “Wiped out because you’ve been losing sleep over Adam’s first speech therapy session?”
 Hugo suggested.
 “How did it go?
 What did the speech therapist say?”

 Every Rex-related worry faded at that reminder of why they’d been on the train in the first place.
 “Oh, the speech therapist said Adam is perfect.”
 Charles kissed that chubby cheek again.
 “She said he’ll say something other than da soon.
 He’s soaking up all the vocab we’re giving him like a sponge.
 She played games that proved it.
 Like saying cup but giving him the choice of a cup or plate to point at.
 He got every single one right.
-He knows the words—can process them with no problem.
-That’s more than half the battle.”
+He knows the words—can process them with no problem, which is more than half the battle.”

 “That's wonderful news.”